AnonyMouse-Box/code-can/crypt/README.md

-A project folder for investigation into designing programs that perform ciphers, encoding, and encryption.
+A project folder for investigation into designing programs that perform ciphers, encoding, decoding, encryption, and decryption.